Snugtroller/Machine-Learning/README.md

 # Machine-Learning
-Combined works of ANN's and other ML models.
+Combined works of ANN's, CNN'sand other ML models.